metwork-framework/mfdata/doc/mfdata_quick_start.md

 ## Activate the MFDATA environment

-One of the first thing, you have to do is to load the "MFDATA environnement" in your shell session.
+One of the first thing, you have to do is to load the "MFDATA environment" in your shell session.
 There are several ways to do that: check :doc:`the related documentation <../mfdata_load_env>`.

 In this tutorial, follow :ref:`this way <activate_mfdata_user>`, i.e. log in as the `mfdata` user.